Wally Haumaha report raises more questions than answers, says National Party

 • That the Commissioner's review of international best practice should include managing risks around unexpected publicity.

-The report also noted that the State Services Commission did an internet search during the appointment process and found out about Haumaha standing as a candidate for the New Zealand First.
+The report also noted that the SSC did an internet search during the appointment process and found out about Haumaha standing as a candidate for the New Zealand First.

 "SSC considered these matters were not relevant to the role's criteria and did not ask DC Haumaha for comment or take it to the appointment panel.
 However, the information was passed to the Office of the Minister of Police by telephone for his information and consideration.